IPL-UV/IPL-UV.github.io/content/people/alumni/dan_lopez.md

   linkedin: 'https://www.linkedin.com/in/dan-lópez-puigdollers-601630129/'
 ---

-The main goal of my research is to develop automatic algorithms for the detection of clouds from remote sensing images.
-I mainly focus on the inclusion of prior knowledge and (spatial, temporal, angular) constraints in machine learning classifiers.
+When I was at ISP, the main goal of my research was to develop automatic algorithms for the detection of clouds from remote sensing images.
+I mainly focused on the inclusion of prior knowledge and (spatial, temporal, angular) constraints in machine learning classifiers.